hyacinp/comp590-assignment2/README.md

 ## Features and Structure Used

+Note: the while loop in the Philosopher class is given a duration of 10 seconds to make sure that the program produces enough output in order to be able to make conclusions, while ensuring that the while loop does not go on forever.

 ### Philosophers

 * The Philosopher class is used to instantiate each philosopher around the dining table